Searching for Anomalies with Foundation Models: Acknowledgments

 \section{Acknowledgments}

+We thank Oz Amram, Caroline Collard, Nathaniel Craig, Mia Liu, Benedikt Maier, Maximilian Swiatlowski, Jesse Thaler, and Pietro Vischia for helpful discussions and feedback on the results of this work.
 VM is supported by JST EXPERT-J, Japan Grant Number JPMJEX2509.
 BN is supported by the U.S. Department of Energy (DOE), Office of Science under contract DE-AC02-76SF00515.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC awards HEP-ERCAP0021099 and HEP-ERCAP0028249.